 Edges in painting help to create a sense of space in a painting.
 Notice in the image of the painted rose above, that there is a great variety of painted edges already.
 The sharp edges create a sense of distinction while the soft edges allow the colors to blend more.

-Search for simplified shapes in learning how to paint roses
+Search for simplified shapes when learning how to paint roses

 The center of the rose oil painting is now starting to take more of a shape.
 I continue to work at forming the center of the rose more by finding simplified and important value shapes.
 Fun tip – a view finder is a great tool for narrowing down focus and finding simplified shapes.

 How to paint a rose by simplifying each rose petal

 I look at the general color and value of each petal and see how I can simplify it.